 - The Standards Institute of Israel (SII) sets standards for all goods entering via Israel.
 Lengthy standards testing on products entering the West Bank and Gaza can delay shipments into Palestinian markets.
 The Palestine Standards Institution (PSI) plays a minor role because the Palestinian Authority (PA) has no control over borders and can only apply additional Palestinian standards on imports entering its areas.

-- The inadequate provision of public goods including road infrustruture, utility networks, and health provision across municipalities affect the welfare of the Palestinian economy.
+- The inadequate provision of public goods, including road infrastructure, utility networks.